hyunS00/bearNsoo/_featured_categories/blog.md

 layout: list

 # The title of the tag's page.
-title: 윤성우의 열혈 자료구조
+title: Blog

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: 윤성우의열혈자료구조
+slug: blog

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  모던 자바스크립트 Deep Dive 정리
+  내 블로그

 # (Optional) You can disable grouping posts by date.
 # no_groups: true